 Assessing Resolution Options

-- The complaint is against a senior clinician or manager who will be responsible for investigating the complaint, resulting in a perception that there is a lack of independence; or
+- The complaint is against a senior clinician or manager who will be responsible for investigating the complaint, resulting in a perception that there is a lack of independence.

 - The complaint raises complex issues that require external expertise.